Posted on

 Fly High English - Video

-This week’s video describes the relaying of a section of airport taxiway.
-Watch the video to find out how it’s done.
+This week’s video describes the potential demise of the 747.
+Watch the video to find out why.

 Try to answer the following questions about the video and come back on Monday for the answers.